Rubo3/subbot/README.md

 python subbotf.py P1/* PN/[glob]*
 ```

 Every argument consists of some (or all) characters of a project's name, separated by a slash (`/`), and the globbed stem of the files you want to merge.
-The script then matches the files with the pattern you have specified, checks whether they are tracked in their respective project in `projects.yaml`, then generates the appropriate arguments and passes them to subbot.
+The script then matches the files with the pattern you have specified, checks whether they are tracked in their respective project in `projects.yaml`, then generates the appropriate arguments and passes them to `subbot`.

 ## Contribution